thomann061/fmrest/README.md

 ## TODO

+- [x] Add ability to get portal data with getRecord
-- Add query parameters for getRecords and getAllRecords
+- [ ] Add ability to get portal data with getAllRecords
-- Global fields were not actually "setting" for me
+- [ ] Global fields were not actually "setting" for me
-- Add offset and range parameters for portals under Find (eg. offset.Portal1)
+- [ ] Add offset and range parameters for portals under Find (eg. offset.Portal1)

 ## Resources